Asiana Airlines Summary Table

 Leveraging flexible point programs will be the best way to earn points that can be transferred directly into Asiana airline miles.

-Marriott is the only flexible point program that partners with Asiana Airlines, but both Marriott and SPG have plenty of credit cards that will earn Marriott points for your redemption.
+Marriott is the only flexible point program that partners with Asiana Airlines, but Marriott has plenty of credit cards that will earn Marriott points for your redemption.

 Earning Bonus Miles in Other Ways